Generative-Labs/Documentation/docs/Ethos-SDK/JS-SDK/channel/channel.md

    1. page: Required field, Page number of the current query
    1. size: Required field, Number of current queries

 1. string: Optional field, Members of a channel to be queried, When not passed, the members of activechannel are queried by default

 #### Response : Promise: Array of Object : [GroupMemberListItemType](/docs/Ethos-SDK/JS-SDK/types/#groupmemberlistitemtype)

-#### response json example
+#### Response json example

 ```json
 {